coq/coq/doc/sphinx/addendum/extraction.rst

 .. cmd:: Cd {? @string }

+   .. deprecated:: 8.20

+      Use instead the command line option :n:`-output-directory` (see :ref:`command-line-options`).

    If :n:`@string` is specified, changes the current directory according to :token:`string` which can be any valid path.
 Otherwise, it displays the current directory as :cmd:`Pwd` does.